MAIF/otoroshi/manual/src/main/paradox/deploy/aws-beanstalk.md

 * Configure Otoroshi with your domain
 * Create a wildcard SSL certificate for your domain
-* Configure Orotoshi AWS Elastic Beanstalk instance with the SSL certificate
+* Configure Otoroshi AWS Elastic Beanstalk instance with the SSL certificate
-* Configure your DNS to redirect all traffic on your domain to Orotoshi
+* Configure your DNS to redirect all traffic on your domain to Otoroshi

 ### Configure Otoroshi with your domain